 Cinnamon rolls in the morning is such a wonderful way to wake up.
 This is not my every day breakfast, you know what I am saying.
 Every now and then a little extra attention is needed especially after a night with very little sleep.
 A couple of nights ago, we were awakened about a dozen times.
 Heavy rain, thunder and lightning, right on top of us.
 The whole house was shaking, as if the heaven was coming down on us.
 In between these weather outbursts, a couple of coyotes were howling away as, if they were auditioning for a audience.

 The howling and high pitched screams or yips easily penetrate our bedroom, as they pass through the wooded area behind our house.
-I would love to know what they were saying; I could visualize them standing on that hill in the backyard, head thrown back and singing their song.
+Don’t you sometimes would love to know what animals say or think?
+I visualized them standing on that hill in the backyard, head thrown back and singing their song.

 I have the same with many animals; wishing that I could understand them.
 Would you not like to know what your dog or cat is thinking?
 When your dog turns on the puppy eyes or when your cat start blinking his eyes.
 I am sure that most of us know our pets pretty well, and know when they want their meals/snack, when they need to be cuddle or a back scratch or when they need to go out.
 But do we really know what they think or say when they bark, whine, meow, hiss or purr.
 I, for one, would love to know what goes on in those furry heads.

 So one morning, earlier this week, these cinnamon rolls did their job, as a picker-upper.
 We only had a few hours of sleep, so a little extra sugar to start the day with, was a good solution.
 Followed by the oh so necessary cups of coffee.